FlukeFan/Generazor/readme.md

 Generazor
 =========

-Template based code generation using the Razor SDK.
+Template based code generation for .NET Core using the Razor SDK.

 Building